 ECHO exists to reduce hunger and improve lives through agricultural training and resources.
 A non-denominational Christian organization, ECHO has regional impact centers around the world working to connect small-scale farmers, and those working to eliminate world hunger, with essential resources and each other.
 The ECHO international headquarters is located on a tropical agriculture research and demonstration farm in North Fort Myers, Florida.

-Through ECHOcommunity.org, ECHO provides agricultural and appropriate technology training and resources to development workers in more than 165 countries.
+Through ECHOcommunity.org and the ECHOcommunity Mobile App, ECHO provides agricultural and appropriate technology training and resources to development workers in more than 165 countries.
 These resources represent a vast knowledge base of practical information, experienced technical support and an extensive seed bank focused on highly beneficial underutilized plants.

 ECHO also works to identify, validate, document and disseminate best practices in sustainable agriculture and appropriate technology.